MarkAlarm/SMW-Public/Cluster Bullet Shooter/readme.txt

  Include an 8x8 (or just a customizeable size) version of the bullet sprite Give bullets object interaction so they can bounce off walls Add an option to spin jump off bullets
- Rewrite the math routine to allow for more precise angle shots
 ____________________________________________________________________________________________________

  7. Known Bugs